KissAndRunTEB/PhotoWordpressAddon/README.md

 ## Roadmap

-- All planed funcionality has been implemented
+- All planed funcionality has been implemented.

 ## Deployment and running